Kitware/VTK/Documentation/docs/advanced/object_serialization.md

 ## Testing serialization code

 Serialization testing can be run on top of regular VTK C++ regression tests by performing an image comparison test after serializing and deserializing the test's render window.
-It is enabled via the environment varaible `VTK_SERIALIZATION_TESTING`.
-Setting `VTK_SERIALIZATION_TESTING=ON` will run the serialization/deserialization testing in addition to the normal regression test, while a value of `ONLY` will skip the original regression test so that only one regression is performed.
+When VTK is configured with `VTK_WRAP_SERIALIZAITON=ON`, serialization tests will be generated with the suffix `SerDes`.
+Specific tests can be excluded from serialization testing by adding the `NO_SERDES` argument to the test in `Some/Module/Testing/Cxx/CMakeLists.txt`.